-It may seem daunting but there is light at the end of the tunnel when crate training your first dog.
+It may seem daunting, but there is light at the end of the tunnel when crate training your first dog.

 A Crate Training Plan

-A simple Google search will reveal a large spread of puppy training resources, in fact you could get lost in them.
+A simple Google search will reveal a large spread of puppy training resources.
+In fact, you could get lost in them.
 Avoid any type of plan that may involve forcing a puppy into bad situations.
 Crate training should be a positive experience for a puppy and just shutting them in and throwing away the key will fail.

 Not all Crate Sizes Work

-There is actually such thing as to much space in a kennel.
+There is actually such thing as too much space in a kennel.
 This can actually make for the hidden expense of having to upgrade kennel size as the puppy grows.
 Dakota 283 began working to resolve this issue some years ago by creating the Forever Kennel Insert.
 This divider allows the opportunity to invest in the larger G3 Medium Kennel and have the puppy grow into it over time.

 The Rewards of Crate Training